operable/cog-book/cog-book/source/sections/templates.rst

 host platform, instead of having to supply a template for each chat provider individually.

-    **Note**

-    The rendering of Greenbar templates to general directives, which are then processed by chat adapter-specific processors, is analogous to the interpretation of Java bytecode on platform-specific VMs, or the rendering of OpenGL directives by different graphics processors.
+.. note:: The rendering of Greenbar templates to general directives, which are
+    then processed by chat adapter-specific processors, is analogous to the interpretation of Java bytecode on platform-specific VMs, or the rendering of OpenGL directives by different graphics processors.

+.. _advanced_greenbar_usage:

 Advanced Greenbar Usage
 -----------------------